Brightest Stars

 Skywatchers know Orion as a hallmark of the winter sky, at least in the Northern Hemisphere.
 The celestial equator cuts across Orion’s waist, with Bellatrix and the Hunter’s upper body on one side and his knees/legs/feet on the other.
 Therefore, observers can see Orion in both the Northern and Southern Hemispheres from around October through April.
 Naturally, the image of Orion that Northern Hemisphere inhabitants are familiar with would look upside down to them if they viewed the constellation from south of the equator.

-Orion hovers above ESO’s Paranal Observatory in Chile in this photo from March 2020.
+Orion hovers above ESO’s Paranal Observatory in Chile.
 The Hunter is upside down in the Southern Hemisphere.
 The bright orangish star is Betelgeuse, with the other shoulder star to the lower left being Bellatrix.
 Image via ESO/ Y. Beletsky.

 You’ll find Bellatrix at 5h 25m R.A. +06°20’ Dec.

-Bottom line: Bellatrix is the third-brightest star in Orion.
+Bottom line: Bellatrix is the 3rd-brightest star in Orion.
 And it’s one of the hottest stars you can see without optical aid.

 Posted